1936 Auckland Rugby League season: Round 3

 New Zealand international Eric Fletcher had to leave the field for Richmond with a foot injury.
 It was to be his last ever appearance in rugby league as he moved back to Palmerston North and was reinstated to rugby union.
 He finished the season playing several matches for Manawatu before retiring and taking up representative golf.
 His younger brother Keith had joined the club recently and debuted for the senior side soon after.
 Richmond was still struggling to fill the full back position with the retirement of Cooke and Reece Marshall was tried there, and though he kicked well he was weak under pressure.
 With Fletcher leaving the field Wally Tittleton moved in to first five eighth from centre and played well.
 Harold Tetley came out of the scrum to play second five eighth.
 In the main match at Carlaw Park Devonport comfortably beat Marist.
 Marist were still without their captain, fullback Norm Campbell and his stand in Bill Glover went off injured early in the game.
 Alan Clarke tried filling in at the position but was a failure and then winger Arthur Furlonger moved there in the second half but "was well below the required standard".
 Len Scott who had scored a "sensational try the previous Saturday, was responsible for an even better try... intercepting in his own twenty-five, he ran round the opposition and then straightened to outpace all his opponents and score between the posts".
 Ponsonby proved too good for Manukau, particularly in the backs.
 The Manukau forwards were much stronger in the first half but they were criticised for playing too tightly.
 Jack Hemi's kicking was outstanding, taking many long range efforts.
 At one point he attempted a drop goal from ten yards inside his own half that only missed when it "swerved past the top of one post".
 His punting was also traveling up to 70 yards with Ponsonby full back Frank Paton having to turn and chase after the ball more than once.

 Round 4

 Jack Hemi goal kicking for Manukau v City.

 William McLaughlin, the City left winger picking up the ball.

 City outscored Manukau three tries to two but the goal kicking of Jack Hemi was the difference.
-After kicking six goals the previous weekend he kicked five more for City in their 16-11 win.
-Last years top try scorer, Newton winger Hugh Brady made his first appearance of the season for them and kicked two goals in their surprise 23-5 win over Devonport who had been unbeaten.
+After kicking six goals the previous weekend he kicked five more for City in their 16–11 win.
+It was the first ever time that Manukau had beaten City in the senior grade.
+The two sides had only met three previous times in 1912 and 1913 with City winning two (5-3 and 7-4), and a 3-3 draw.
+Last years top try scorer, Newton winger Hugh Brady made his first appearance of the season for them and kicked two goals in their surprise 23–5 win over Devonport who had been unbeaten.